sle118/squeezelite-esp32/README.md

 The squeezelite options are very similar to the regular Linux ones.
 Differences are :

-	- the output is -o [\"BT -n <sinkname>\"] | [I2S]
+	- the output is -o [\"BT -n '<sinkname>' \"] | [I2S]

 	- if you've compiled with RESAMPLE option, normal soxr options are available using -R [-u <options>].
 Note that anything above LQ or MQ will overload the CPU

 	- if you've used RESAMPLE16, <options> are (b|l|m)[:i], with b = basic linear interpolation, l = 13 taps, m = 21 taps, i = interpolate filter coefficients

-To add options that require quotes ("), escape them with \".
-For example, so use a BT speaker named MySpeaker and resample everything to 44100 (which is needed with Bluetooth) and use 16 bits resample with medium quality, the command line is:
+To add options that require quotes ("), escape them with \\".
+For example, so use a BT speaker named MySpeaker, accept audio up to 192kHz and resample everything to 44100 and use 16 bits resample with medium quality, the command line is:

-nvs_set autoexec2 str -v "squeezelite -o \"BT -n 'MySpeaker'\" -b 500:2000 -R -u m -Z 192000 -r \"44100-44100\""
+nvs_set autoexec2 str -v "squeezelite -o \\"BT -n 'BT \<sinkname\>'\\" -b 500:2000 -R -u m -Z 192000 -r \"44100-44100\"

+See squeezlite command line, but keys options are

+	- Z <rate> : tell LMS what is the max sample rate supported before LMS resamples
+	- R (see above)
+	- r \"<minrate>-<maxrate>\"

 # Additional misc notes to do you build
 - as of this writing, ESP-IDF has a bug int he way the PLL values are calculated for i2s, so you *must* use the i2s.c file in the patch directory